🐷

 So the wolf knocked at the door of the brick house and said: "Little pig!
 Little pig!
 Let me in!
 Let me in!"

 But as the little pig had seen the wolf's big ears through the keyhole, he replied: "No!
 No!
-No! by the hair of my chin!"
+No!
+By the hair of my chin!"

 Então o lobo mostrou os dentes e disse: "Então eu vou bufar e sua casa vai desmoronar!"